 Being offered support that doesn’t fit is common.
 You might be referred to a service designed for male survivors of sexual violence, even though the abuse you experienced involved a male perpetrator targeting you as a woman, using coercive control tactics typical of intimate partner violence against women.
 The therapeutic model might not always match.
 The assumptions about perpetrator dynamics might not match.
 And trying to explain why it doesn’t fit can feel like having to justify your existence at the moment you’re most vulnerable.

-Having to repeatedly explain or justify yourself compounds the trauma.
+Having to repeatedly explain or justify yourself compounds trauma.
 Every time you have to disclose, negotiate, or advocate for appropriate care, you’re spending emotional resources you may not have.
 For those of us who live non-disclosed in most of our lives, each revelation carries the risk of judgment, of changed treatment, of information you can’t take back.
 I know how that feels, and I know how distressing it can be.

 Quiet disengagement happens when nothing feels safe.
 Many of us simply stop trying.
 We walk away after initial contact, not because we don’t need help, but because the available options feel more harmful than managing alone.
 Services often interpret this silence as success: no ongoing need.
 But absence from services doesn’t mean absence of harm.
+You are not alone, this discrepancy affects a lot of minority women, even those assigned female at birth.

 Where Support Exists: A Practical Guide